Native Plant Garden Planning in Richardson, Texas

 Richardson sits in the Blackland Prairies with heavy clay soils.
 The city does not offer a turf conversion rebate.
 Native plants that tolerate clay and Dallas-area heat work well.
 Many Richardson neighborhoods have HOAs.

 Richardson doesn't currently offer a dedicated native landscaping or turf conversion rebate.
-Check the full Texas rebates list for regional programs that may cover your area, and monitor your city's water utility for new programs.
+Check the full Texas rebates list for regional programs that may cover your area.
+Neighboring cities like Austin, San Antonio, and Georgetown have active programs; we track new ones as they launch.

 These native plants are well-adapted to the Blackland Prairies ecoregion and have growth habits that work well in HOA-conscious front yard designs.